What is an AI meeting summary and which tools do it best

 AI tools for confidential deal meetings

 The decision framework is straightforward.
-If your meetings require discretion and you cannot have a visible recording participant change the conversational dynamic, you need bot-free device capture.
+If you want to stay in the conversation and get accurate notes from your own device afterward, Granola fits.
 If your primary need is audio playback for sales coaching metrics, tools that store audio recordings serve that specific requirement better because Granola does not retain audio files after transcription.
+Whichever you use, tell the other participants that the call is being transcribed.

 Granola works well when: